 Now the real Susanna arrives, disguised as the Countess.
 When Figaro hears her voice, he immediately realizes that she is Susanna.
 He pretends to court "the Countess."
 Susanna is furious until he reveals his joke, and they tenderly reconcile.
 When the Count returns, the couple replay the joke.
 The enraged Count seizes Figaro and calls for weapons.
 Susanna flees into the pavilion as Bartolo, Basilio, Antonio, and Curzio rush in.
 The Count demands that his wife come out of the pavilion.
 To everyone's amazement, out pop Cherubino, Barbarina, Marcellina, and Susanna, still dressed as the Countess.
 She and Figaro pretend to beg the Count's forgiveness.
 He is adamant until the real Countess reveals herself.
 The chastened Count humbly asks her pardon, she grants it, and everyone rejoices.

 Original name: Le Nozze di Figaro

 based on a stage comedy by Pierre Beaumarchais: "La folle journée, ou le Mariage de Figaro"

 Stage Director: Eleonora Constantinov, People's Artist

 Set Designer, Costume Designer: Gheorghe Codrea (Cluj-Napoca)

 World Premiere: May 1, 1786, at Burgtheater in Vienna.

-Premiere in Chisinau: November 5, 1995, at National Theatre of Opera and Ballet in Republic of Moldova.
+Premiere in Chisinau: November 5, 1995, at the National Theatre of Opera and Ballet of the Republic of Moldova.

-Running time: 2 hours 30 min (three intervals)
+Running time: 2 hours 30 min (three intermissions)